SpikeInterface/spikely/docs/source/overview.rst

       Pre-processors are optional.
 Spikely supports multiple Pre-Preprocessors per pipeline betwween the Extractor and the Sorter.

-    * *Sorters* - Spike sorting is a big part of SpikeInterface_, and spikely's Sorters correspond closely to spike sorters in SpikeInterface_.
+    * *Sorters* - Spike sorting is a big part of SpikeInterface, and spikely's Sorters correspond closely to spike sorters in SpikeInterface.
 Spikely requires the presence of one, and only one, Sorter in the pipeline.
       Sorters write their results out to a file (unless specified not to) allowing a Sorter to act as a terminating sink in a spikely pipeline.